orthanc-mirrors/orthanc-book/Sphinx/source/plugins/orthanc-explorer-2.rst

 is that OE2 works only at the study level, not the patient level.
 The main page is the study list in which, of course, you can apply a filter to display only the studies of a single patient.

+Since version 0.7.0, once connected to `Keycloak <https://www.keycloak.org/>`__ and an external web service, OE2 is able to handle user permissions and sharing of links to access a single study.
+This is demonstrated in this TBD sample.

 How to get it ?
 ---------------